 How do I get involved?

 You can get involved with DGHP as a Board member or join your local TARA or other group by emailing us here.
-You can also contact our Customer Service Centre on 0800 011 3447 and ask for the Communities and Communications Team.
-(All TARA’s accredited by DGHP are listed with contact details on our RTO list here.)
+You can also contact our Customer Service Centre on 0800 011 3447.
+(All TARA’s accredited by DGHP are listed with contact details on our Register of Tenant Organisations list.)

 Our Community Participation Strategy & Area Action Plans